ISRC, ICPN, ISNI: External IDs and product codes

 An ISNI is a unique identifier attached to a musical artist or musical group.
 ISNIs help distinguish between artists with the same name and ensure proper attribution for artists’ work.

-Solo artists, musical groups and individual members of a group all have unique ISNIs, as in the below examples of BLACKPINK and BLACKPINK member Rosé.
-(So do Crosby, Stills, Nash & Young, David Crosby, Stephen Stills, Graham Nash, Neil Young, Neil Young & Crazy Horse, Crazy Horse and every other member of Crazy Horse).
+Solo artists, musical groups and individual members of a group all have unique ISNIs, as in the below examples of BLACKPINK and BLACKPINK members Rosé and Jisoo.
+(So do Crosby, Stills, Nash & Young, David Crosby, Stephen Stills, Graham Nash, Neil Young, Neil Young & Crazy Horse, the band Crazy Horse and every member of Crazy Horse).

-Artist Dashboards include ISNIs at the top right.
-Click an ISNI to copy it to your clipboard.
+Click the ISNI at top right to copy it to your clipboard.

 Musical works